-Although the sport of handball was invented in Ireland several centuries ago, and Irish players scattered across the globe in the nineteenth century, taking the game with them to other continents and countries, the possibility of international competition did not arise until 1956.
+Although the sport of handball was mastered in Ireland several centuries ago, and Irish players scattered across the globe in the nineteenth century, taking the game with them to other continents and countries, the possibility of international competition did not arise until 1956.

 In that year, the President of the Irish Handball Council, the Very Rev. Canon Carroll, was visiting the U.S. and brought up the possibility with the AAU handball President, Charles J. O’Connell.
 Two players from America, Harry Hyde and Tom Ginty, both with Irish roots, were chosen to cross the pond for a 1957 exhibition.
 In fact, Hyde’s son, Bob, also made the trip.
 A total of eight matches were played in a ten day period in September, 1957, all in different locations in Ireland, and the results were an even split.
 Harry Hyde returned for further competition in 1958, but played only one winning match before the planned series did not materialize.